jepsen-io/maelstrom/doc/services.md

 ## lin-kv

-The `lin-kv` service offers a linearizable key-value store, which has exactly the same API as the [lin-kv workload](workloads.md#workload-lin-kv).
+The `lin-kv` service offers a linearizable key-value store, which has the same API as the [lin-kv workload](workloads.md#workload-lin-kv).
 It offers write, read, and compare-and-set operations on individual keys.

+Additionally, `cas` requests may include `create_if_not_exists: true`, which causes `cas` to create missing keys, rather than returning a key-not-found error.
+This is particularly helpful for lazy initialization of state.

 ## seq-kv